mapprotocol/docs/README.md

 # Introduction

-MAP Protocol is the omnichain layer of Web3, a cross-chain interoperable protocol to empower Web3 apps to thrive in the omnichain future.
+MAP Protocol is an omnichain infrastructure for BTC, stablecoin, and tokenized asset swap.

 Today’s blockchain developers are building applications on multiple competing and non-interoperable blockchains, resulting in inefficient operation, low user resources, and high costs.
 The future is omnichain.
 The omnichian infrastructure is the powerhouse enabling all-chain interoperability and onboarding the next billion Web2 users into Web3.